theICTlab/3DUNDERWORLD-SLS-GPU_CPU/README.md

 ```
 Google test will be downloaded and compiled during the compilation stage.

+### Build documentation
+Document with Doxygen is availabe to be built.
+Use `-DBUILD_DOC=on` cmake flag to enable documentation.
+Run `make doc`, the documentation will be generated in the `doc` directory of building path.

+### Code coverage
+Code coverage report is provided by using [lcov](http://ltp.sourceforge.net/coverage/lcov.php).
+In order to get the code coverage report, enable both test and coverage flag: `-DGTEST=on -DCOVERAGE=on` and run `make coverage`.
+The coverage report will be generated in the `coverage` directory of building path.

 ### Run demo binary
 ```
 usage: ./SLS --leftcam=string --rightcam=string --leftconfig=string --rightconfig=string --output=string --format=string --width=unsigned long --height=unsigned long [options] ...